Having a Baby!

 - Download and mail the preregistration form (PDF) within 30 days of your expected delivery date (forms will not be accepted more than 30 days prior to your expected due date).

 By preregistering, you can give us the information we need for your hospital record before it's time for you to come to the hospital.
 This helps us prepare for your arrival in advance and allows you to focus more completely on having your baby.

 Find a Doctor

-Please remember that during your pregnancy you'll need to choose a doctor to care for your newborn.
+Please remember that during your pregnancy you'll need to find a doctor to care for your newborn.
 We'll ask you for this information when you come to the hospital for baby's birth.

 Packing Your Suitcase

 Programs and Classes

-Riverside offers a variety of classes and other programs for mothers-to-be and their support people.
+Riverside offers a variety of programs and classes for moms-to-be and their support people.